-Geographic atrophy (GA) is a highly prevalent disease with significant unmet medical need.
-It is estimated that there are over one million individuals with GA in the United States according to published data.
-The first therapy for GA, the complement C3 inhibitor pegcetacoplan, was approved by the U.S. FDA in February 2023.
+Geographic atrophy ("GA") is a highly prevalent disease with significant unmet medical need.
+It is estimated that there are approximately 2.5 million individuals with GA in the United States and major European markets.
+The first two approved therapies for GA, the complement C3 inhibitor Syfovre and C5 inhibitor Izervay, were both approved by the FDA in 2023.

-Preclinical development was initiated for a new 4DMT product candidate 4D-175 designed for single dose intravitreal treatment of patients with GA; the product candidate will utilize 4DMT's proprietary R100 intravitreal vector currently used in the wet AMD and DME programs, and a transgene payload that addresses a complement pathway target (undisclosed).
-We anticipate that development and manufacturing activities will benefit from prior clinical experience and GMP manufacturing of three other R100-based ophthalmology product candidates that have been dosed in ophthalmology patients with wet AMD, X-Linked Retinitis Pigmentosa (XLRP) and choroideremia.
+Preclinical development was initiated for a new 4DMT product candidate 4D-175 designed for single dose intravitreal treatment of patients with GA.
+The product candidate utilizes 4DMT's proprietary R100 intravitreal vector currently used in the wet AMD and DME programs, and a transgene payload expressing short form complement factor H ("sCFH").
+We anticipate that development and manufacturing activities will benefit from prior clinical experience and GMP manufacturing of three other R100-based ophthalmology product candidates that have been dosed in ophthalmology patients with wet AMD, X-Linked Retinitis Pigmentosa ("XLRP") and choroideremia.